Valishereforfun/DecodeLabs-Internship/README.md

-**Week 3 – SQL Series:** Imported the dataset into MySQL Workbench and wrote 82 lines of SQL covering SELECT, WHERE, AND/OR filtering, ORDER BY, GROUP BY, COUNT, SUM, and AVG — running 43+ successful queries against the analytics_table.
+**Week 3 – SQL Series:** Imported the dataset into MySQL Workbench and wrote 82 lines of SQL covering SELECT, WHERE, AND/OR filtering, ORDER BY, GROUP BY, COUNT, SUM, and AVG, running 43+ successful queries against the analytics_table.

 **Week 4 – Data Visualization & Insights:** Built pivot tables and charts in Excel to summarize revenue by year, product, referral source, and order status, then